Thursday, 19 December 2013

 x

-Tuesday 29 October 2013
+Tuesday, 29 October 2013

 Outback sunset

-Tomorrow I will be ten weeks.
 I had a scan today and we have a heartbeat and a little dancing embryo.
 Cue a huge sigh of relief.
-I don't think I'll feel confident about this pregnancy until this little Pickle is actually born, Pipkin was also fine and dancing at ten weeks, but its progress at least.
+I don't think I'll feel confident about this pregnancy until this little Pickle is actually born.
+Pipkin was also fine and dancing at ten weeks, but its progress at least.

 Time has flown what with the new job in the mornings and co-ordinating this move.
-I've been busy sorting and cleaning and packing and freecycling the various random items we are not taking to Australia with us.
+I've been busy

 I've also sorted out the paperwork for the import application for the Land Rover and sent it off with the 15 additional documents required to support the application.
-Fingers crossed.
-The Landy enjoyed Australia the first time and will be much happier having adventures there than sitting parked outside a London flat.
-I'm still working on coordinating final readings and cancelling various services and regular payments.

 We check in to a hotel this weekend, the movers come on Monday for the furniture and we fly a week from today.
-We'll spend a ten days or so holidaying with friends in Brisbane and then head on to Melbourne to find a place to live.
+We'll spend a ten days or so visiting with friends in Brisbane and then head on to Melbourne to find a place to live.

 I'll be without a kitchen until we find a place to live - and without my kitchen things until probably February when our shipment should turn up - so it may be a while before I post any new experimental recipes.

-Thursday 24 October 2013
+Thursday, 24 October 2013

 Chicken Liver Pate with Apricots